Reviews You Can Rely On

 electric scooter - if you plan to tote your scooter around town, you'll want to...

-If you plan to tote your scooter around town, you'll want to prioritize portability over power.
-Perhaps one of the most intuitive features to consider - a lightweight foldable model - which will carry easily upstairs.
+If you plan to tote your scooter around town, you'll want to prioritize portability over speed.
+Perhaps one of the most intuitive features is a lightweight foldable model that will carry easily upstairs.
 But there's plenty more to consider.

 Credit: Jenna Ammerman

-As seen in the Measured Weight chart below, the Ninebot Max G2 and Niu Kqi3 Max are outliers in this metric as they each weigh over 45 pounds and have large dimensions relative to others in the class.
+As seen in the Measured Weight chart below, the Ninebot Max G2 and Niu Kqi3 Max are outliers in this metric as they weigh over 45 pounds and have large dimensions relative to others in the class.
 However, all the products in this review attempt to address the issue of transporting a ~25-55-pound scooter in an urban area, except for the Razor E300.
-The E300 does not fold and weighs a hefty 42.5 pounds, limiting it to users who don't mind lugging around a bulky (and rather low-performing) scooter.
+The E300 does not fold and weighs 42.5 pounds, limiting it to users who don't mind lugging around a bulky (low-performing) scooter.
 Despite their heavy weights and large, difficult-to-grip carrying handles, the Max G2 and Kqi3 Max have relatively easy-to-use and secure folding mechanisms that earned them extra points in our portability rating.
-In fact, the Niu is one of our all-time favorites!
+The Niu is one of our all-time favorites!

 So, what exactly do we look for in a foolproof fold design?
 Here, we'll take a moment to discuss what features make the conversion from riding mode to carrying mode simple and safe.
 Most scooters in our review use a folding lever or latch-based system to release the lock on the steering column (or stem).
 Some scooters offer additional protection with a redundant safety latch that controls access to the primary folding latch.
 The safety latch is important because it prevents your handlebars from wobbling while riding.
 We've had the handlebars flop over while traveling 20+ miles per hour, and it's certainly something we hope doesn't happen to you (and why we value a secure system).
 Auto-engaging latch mechanisms also boost the portability score because they save time and offer extra security.